Arona74/DungeonZ/README.md

 - **Feature**: Full dungeon structure regeneration, allowing proceduraly generated structure
 - **Feature**: Improved multiplayer support on Portal GUI (more settings displayed, waiting player list, you can leave the waiting list and been refunded)
 - **Backport**: LevelZ requirement (originaly in DungeonZ 1.21.1)
+- **Backport**: Fix to multiple trigger cost when going through portal block (originaly in DungeonZ 1.21.1)
+- **Backport**: Fix to portal block getting broken to flowing water (originaly in DungeonZ 1.21.1)
+- **Backport**: Fix to portal block screen in other dimensions (originaly in DungeonZ 1.21.1)
+- **Backport**: keepInventory option (originaly in DungeonZ 1.21.1)
-- **Change**: Dungeon portal blocks are now solid to avoid them been breakable from flowing liquid and solving the multiple triggering when crossing them.
-Congratulations message when finishing dungeon with a leave link for easy leaving, you can also leave with a right-click on dungeon portal blocks or use the "/dungeon leave" command.
+- **Change**: Congratulations message when finishing dungeon with a leave link for easy leaving, you can also leave with a right-click on dungeon portal blocks or use the "/dungeon leave" command.
 - **Change**: Few fixes on dark dungeon (easier parkour), missing vines in temple dungeon, etc
 - **Change**: Fix to avoid fire to break blocks (like vines)
 - **Change**: Fix the "flying not allowed" kick on server when teleporting player to dungeon